arcos33/ducklog/docs/app_flow.md

   - Team Collaboration
 - Template is applied globally to all summaries
 - Optional **drag-and-drop reordering** of sections
-- UI is designed to support **future addition of multiple templates**, but currently only one template is supported
+- UI supports one template with customizable sections

-## 4. Planned Feature: AI Summary
+## 4. Summary View

+- Displays entries organized by template sections
-- Summarizes entries using selected tags and summary structure
+- Each section shows relevant entries based on tags
-- Could include insights from GitHub PRs or tagged patterns
+- Includes entry content and linked PRs
+- Updates automatically based on selected time period

 ## 5. Settings View